ACAT-SCUT/SparseTSF/README.md

 # SparseTSF
-[ICML 2024 Oral] "[SparseTSF: Modeling Long-term Time Series Forecasting with 1k Parameters](https://arxiv.org/pdf/2405.00946)".
+[TPAMI 2025 & ICML 2024 Oral] "[SparseTSF: Modeling Long-term Time Series Forecasting with 1k Parameters](https://arxiv.org/pdf/2405.00946)".
 Please refer to [this repository](https://github.com/lss-1138/SparseTSF/) for the full code and details.

 SparseTSF is a novel, extremely lightweight model for Long-term Time Series Forecasting (LTSF).
 At the heart of SparseTSF lies the Cross-Period Sparse Forecasting technique, which simplifies the forecasting task by decoupling the periodicity and trend in time series data.